Bob Woodward Laments Washington Post Layoffs, Says Readers ‘Deserve More’

-Veteran Washington Post reporter Bob Woodward said he was “crushed” that hundreds of Post reporters were laid off this week, noting that Washington, D.C., readers would lose access to news and analysis from the paper.
+Veteran Washington Post reporter Bob Woodward said he was “crushed” that hundreds of Post reporters were laid off this week, noting that Washington, D.C., readers would be underserved by the paper’s downsizing.

 “I am crushed that so many of my beloved colleagues have lost their jobs and our readers have been given less news and sound analysis,” he said in his first statement on the cuts, which was posted on X. “They deserve more.”